lokeswar-28/Doodle-Paint-App/README.md

 👉 Choose outline color from the color palette and fill color from bucket and then draw colorful shapes

-👉 How to draw using gesture mode is given in tips in help menu
+👉 How to draw using gesture mode🖐 is given in tips in help menu

 👉 Modes can be shifted using the mode menu